 Physical characteristics can also result in high status including looks, height, build and overall physical capabilities.

-The trouble with these types of status indicators is that the status comes from popular perceptions, therefore partly your sense of value or worth is determined by others, by what is mostly only shallow indicators such as owning a BMW or having the latest I Phone.
+The trouble with these types of status indicators is that the status comes from popular perceptions.
+Therefore partly your sense of value or worth is determined by others, by what is mostly only shallow indicators such as owning a BMW or having the latest I Phone.

 So what if you don’t have any of the above mentioned social status triggers?
 Fortunately there is still hope.
 There is another way to get status besides the commonly known examples.
-The thing about status is that it is determined by societies popular perceptions on status, so other peoples social status is determined by us.
+The thing about status is that it’s determined by societies popular perceptions on status, so other peoples social status is determined by us.
 So we have the power to assign low and high status to anybody, including ourselves.

 If you want high status, instead of trying to change other people’s perceptions of you, change your perception of yourself.
 If you are a good person, a person of integrity, of good morals and ethics then that is enough to perceive yourself as having high status.
-If you can perceive yourself as having high status then you can influence others into believing the same no matter your background, your job, where you are from or your situation.
+If you can perceive yourself as having high status then you can influence others into believing the same, no matter your background, your job, where you are from or your life situation.

 “All that we are is the result of what we have thought.
 The mind is everything.
 What we think, we become.”

 Status has a huge influence in our modern societies, it’s everywhere and even if people are not consciously aware of it they are more than likely trying to achieve it in some fashion.
 Once you know what to look for you will be able to see it in others.
-Awareness is the first step in understanding, if you understand it you have more chance of controlling it
+Awareness is the first step in understanding, if you understand it, you have more chance of controlling it

-To look for value by seeking shallow status indicators is also to seek the approval of others, for me it’s giving other people too much control over my self-worth.
+To look for value by seeking shallow status indicators is also to seek the approval from others, for me it’s giving other people too much control over my self-worth.
 It can be very difficult to go against popular societal beliefs like how status is assigned, but to achieve it is true freedom and control over your self-worth.